 Just a reminder, I have included Cars Truck Buses in today’s clip, very good version.

 Whoa, coming back from space for this wrap up.
 Serious Ghost here!
 The band really took the training wheels off and went for it.
 If you love jams that go deep, this is a great one for you.
 I like to say this is the first “Where the hell am I?
 How did I get here?”
 Ghost.
-Some great sections that are a lot of fun and a cool segue.
-It just misses that little something to take it to the next level.
-Still, a great version and one they certainly build from.
+An absolute ride of a jam.
+One of my favorite sections in Phish History and easily on of the best versions.
+MONSTER

 Thanks for a great week here at The Daily Ghost!
 Thank you again to all that have helped out!
 Join us next week!
 Flecktones, Virginia Beach and little place called Lakewood await…